Amitoshverm/PatternsRevision/README.md

 ### 🔸 Definition:
 Singleton pattern ensure karta hai ki ek class ka **sirf ek object hi create ho** aur uska **global access point** ho.
+Like if we have shared resources like database or logger, we only create only one instance

 ---